Wednesday, June 19, 2013

 Hunting licenses are required for persons 16 years of age and older.
-Some licenses and permits are required for all ages, see License Fees.
+Some licenses and permits are required for all ages; see Licenses & Fees.

 Buying a License

 Hunting licenses, valid Jan.
 1 to Dec.
-31 of each year, may be purchased online via www.huntnh.com, from license agents, Fish and Game Department headquarters in Concord, Fish and Game Region 1, 2 and 4 offices and some town or city clerks.
-Trapping and fur buyer licenses, valid July 1 to June 30 of each year, are only available at Fish and Game’s Concord headquarters.
+31 of each year, may be purchased online via huntnh.com, from license agents, Fish and Game Department Headquarters in Concord, and Fish and Game Region 1, 2, and 4 offices.
+Applicants must purchase their own licenses.
+Trapping and fur buyer licenses, valid July 1 to June 30 of the next year, are only available at Fish and Game’s Concord headquarters or through the mail.

 Hunter Education Requirements